 If you’ve decided that sole trading isn’t for you, and umbrella companies are too expensive, the next step is to form a Limited Company.
 When you’re settled on becoming a limited company your first question will probably be “How do I do that?”

 Many people imagine that forming a Limited Company is an exercise in endless bureaucracy, involving mountains of paperwork and astronomical costs.
 This couldn’t be further from the truth, and more and more people are realising it.
 According to Companies House 581,173 companies were incorporated in 2014 – over 1,500 every day day!

-The process can in fact be completed in a matter of hours, and although it can be incredibly simple it’s important to bear in mind that a Limited Company is for life, not just for Christmas.
+The formation process can, in fact, be completed in a matter of hours.
+A word of warning though; although incorporating is incredibly simple, it’s important to bear in mind that a Limited Company is for life, not just for Christmas.

-Once you have settled on a name, you can begin the formation process.
-This can be done either through a third party (a “formation agent”) – a smorgasbord of which can be found online – or you can use the Companies House Web Incorporation Service.
-You will be required to provide details about the company to be formed.
+Once you’ve settled on a name, you can begin the formation process.
+This can be done either through a third party (a “formation agent”), a smorgasbord of which can be found online, or you can use the Companies House Web Incorporation Service.
+You will be required to provide details about the company you wish to incorporate.
 These include operating address, details of any shareholders and share capital, and details of company officers (Director(s) and, optionally, a Secretary).
 Companies House will also need three pieces of identifying information to prevent your company being “hijacked”, these will usually be National Insurance number, date of birth, mother’s maiden name, eye colour or telephone number.

 You must also notify Companies House of any changes in your operating address, and any changes to your key personnel or shareholders.